 The best way to get a smooth finish on wood furniture is by rolling the paint!
 It will adhere well and settle nicely by using a foam roller.

-We have done dozens of painting jobs over the years this way!
-On the table, of course I could only do the rolling application on the top.
-On the legs I used a 2″ cut in brush of good quality.
+We have done dozens of furniture makeovers and painting jobs over the years using regular paint in this way!
+On the table, of course, I could only do the rolling application on the top.
+On the legs, I used a 2″ cut-in paint brush of good quality.
 The example below is from our recent beach house laundry room renovation.

 The Detailing